KArbeRes/MagentaA11yV2/public/content/documentation/native/notifications/alert-dialog.md

 ### #a11y - Native Accessibility Acceptance Criteria

-How to test a text input
+How to test an alert dialog

-GIVEN THAT I am on a screen with a text input
+GIVEN THAT I am on a screen with an alert dialog

 1. Scenario: Test keyboard actions